TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

 Example: FlexForm with two sheets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this example we create a FlexForm field with two “sheets”.
+In this example we create a FlexForm field with two "sheets".
 Each
 sheet can contain a separate FlexForm structure.
 We build it up on top
 of the previous example, so the first sheet still has a select-type
-field related to the “pages” table.
+field related to the "pages" table.
 In the second sheet, we add a
 simple input field and a text field. ::

    <T3DataStructure>